Kid Icarus: Uprising Gamefaqs Board Knowledge Compendium V.2.03

 A: Only the hot spring in ch.

 Q: What do Plutons steal from you?

-A: A random weapon or power you've collected on your current run of the level.
-They can't steal from you inventory.
+A: A random weapon you've collected on your current run of the level.
+They can't steal from your inventory.

 Q: Do I get to play as anyone other than Pit?

-Q: I don’t have any friend... that has 3DS.
-How do I do any of the “Nearby” Treasure Hunt Panel?
+Q: I don’t have any friends... who have a 3DS.
+How do I complete any of the “Nearby” Treasure Hunt panels?

 Q: How do I get better rewards online?

 A: You get better rewards the more points you get, the more human players are in the match, and the more of them that are registered friends.
 It also seems like you probably get more the further you are in singleplayer.*

 Q: What are all the possible multiplayer rewards?

 Q: How is the stage selected when I play “With Anyone” in Together mode?